nzmksk/notes/internet/01-how-internet-works.md

 | Encryption | Once the secure connection is established, data is encrypted using the agreed-upon algorithm and other parameters for the secure connection. |
 - Ensure that your application is designed to use SSL/TLS when transmitting sensitive data such as login credentials, payment information, and other personal data
 - Also ensure you obtain and maintain valid SSL/TLS certificates for your servers

-## IPv6
-- The current internet standard, known as IPv4, only allows for about 4 billion IP addresses
-- This was considered a very big number in the 1970s, but today, the supply of IPv4 addresses is nearly exhausted
-- Internet engineers have developed a new standard called IPv6 that allows for at least 100 undecillion (one followed by 38 zeros) unique addresses

 ## Glossary
 | Term | Description |